universvm/how_to_create_a_protein/README.md

 ## Background

-Proteins are a fundamental part of life.
+Proteins are the architects of life on earth.
 They perform virtually all chemical reactions within a cell, from DNA replication, cell-to-cell signalling, energy production, and photosynthesis.
 They vary in physical consistency, as they are present in the shell of turtles, muscle fibres, and elastic tissue.

-Proteins are polymers made of twenty building blocks called amino acids, or residues, each with a different structure and chemical property.
+Proteins are polymers made of 20 building blocks called amino acids, or residues, each with unique structure and chemical properties.

 ![](imgs/protein.png)